Benchstat computes and compares statistics about benchmarks.

 If invoked on more than two input files, benchstat prints the per-benchmark statistics for all the files, showing one column of statistics for each file, with no column for percent change or statistical significance.

 The -html option causes benchstat to print the results as an HTML table.

-Suppose we collect benchmark results from running ``go test -bench=Encode'' five times before and after a particular change.
+Suppose we collect results from running a set of benchmarks twenty times before a particular change: